-Students transferring to Syracuse from other fully accredited liberal arts colleges, or comparable institutions, at which they completed 45 or more credits of liberal arts course work transferable to Syracuse, and at which they satisfied all lower-division requirements (sometimes called core, distribution, or general education requirements); or earned an Associate of Arts (A.A.) or Associate of Science (A.S.) degree shall be required to complete the Liberal Skills and Critical Reflections Requirements of the Liberal Arts Core.
-Based upon prior course work such students are required to complete at least four courses in one division and two courses in the other two divisions.
+Students transferring to Syracuse who have earned an Associate of Arts (A.A.) or Associate of Science (A.S.) degree shall be required to complete the Liberal Skills and Critical Reflections Requirements of the Liberal Arts Core.
+Based upon prior course work such students are required to successfully complete four courses in one of the Liberal Arts Core Divisional Perspective Requirements (Humanities: Natural Sciences and Mathematics; Social Sciences) and successfully complete at least two courses from the list in the other two Liberal Arts Core Divisional Perspective Requirements (Humanities: Natural Sciences and Mathematics; Social Sciences), including the completion of at least one natural science laboratory course.